-Watch the second episode of our Digital Marketing Duels below:
+Check out the second episode of our Digital Marketing Duels for SMS vs. Email Marketing

 Erica: Email marketing works.
 SMS, text messaging, my opinion no thank you.
 I hate SMS text messages so badly.
 I get them every day, I don’t know why I don’t opt-out.
 I swipe them and say go away because you are not my mom, not my friend, you are not anyone I know.
 I use text messaging to communicate with people, not receive ads.
 If I click on your ad it’s an accident because I thought you were someone I knew.
 So stop bothering me and I’m sorry I signed up with you, to begin with!

 Steve: That’s a good point.
 Email is pretty good if you actually saw it.
 People’s inboxes right now are so crowded, so cluttered there is no way you’re going to cut through that noise.
 SMS gets right to your eyeballs, right to your face, and you can interact with it right then and there.
 The rates are crazy for engagement, over 90%.

 Erica: Yeah but what about the rates you have to pay to advertise via SMS vs. email marketing.
 It’s way cheaper to do email marketing rather than SMS.